-Included within the installment loan portfolio are \$42.1 million of student loans as of December 31, 2022, as compared to \$48.5 million at December 31, 2021, a decrease of \$6.3 million.
-The student loan portfolio consists of unsecured loans to medical and pharmacy students currently enrolled in medical and pharmacy schools in the U.S. and the Caribbean.
-The medical-student loans are made to U.S. citizens attending medical schools in the U.S. and Antigua, while the pharmacy-student loans are made to pharmacy students attending pharmacy school in the U.S. Upon graduation the loan is automatically placed on grace for six months.
+Included within the installment loan portfolio are \$38.5 million of student loans as of December 31, 2023, as compared to \$42.1 million at December 31, 2022, a decrease of \$3.6 million.
+The student loan portfolio consists of unsecured loans to medical and pharmacy school students in the U.S. and Caribbean.
+Upon graduation, the loan is placed in a grace period for six months.
 This may be extended as a deferment to 48 months for graduates enrolling in internship, medical residency, or fellowship.
-As approved, the student may receive additional deferment for hardship or administrative reasons in the form of forbearance for a maximum of 36 months throughout the life of the loan.
-The outstanding balance of student loans that are in school or grace and have not entered repayment status totaled \$2.7 million at December 31, 2022.
-Accrued interest on student loans that are in school or grace and totaled \$1.3 million at December 31, 2022.
-At December 31, 2022, there were 875 loans within repayment, deferment, and forbearance which represented \$23.4 million, \$11.0 million, and \$5.0 million in outstanding balances, respectively.
-No new student loans were originated during the years ended December 31, 2022 and 2021.
+The student may receive additional deferment for hardship or administrative reasons in the form of forbearance for a maximum of 36 months throughout the life of the loan.
+The outstanding balance of student loans that are in school or grace and have not entered repayment status totaled \$1.7 million at December 31, 2023.
+Accrued interest on student loans that are in school or grace and totaled \$1.0 million at December 31, 2023.
+At December 31, 2023, there were 779 loans within repayment, deferment, and forbearance which represented \$20.8 million, \$10.2 million, and \$5.8 million in outstanding balances, respectively.
+Student loans have not been purchased or originated since 2019.

 Repayment of the unsecured student loans is premised on the medical and pharmacy students graduating and becoming high-income earners.
 Under program guidelines, repayment terms can vary per borrower; however, repayment occurs on average within 10 to 20 years.
-Underwriting is premised on qualifying credit scores.
-Currently the weighted average credit score for the portfolio is in the mid-700s.
-In addition, there are non-student co-borrowers for roughly one-third of the portfolio that provide additional repayment capacity.
-Graduation and employment placement rates are high for both medical and pharmacy students.
-The average student loan balance per borrower as of December 31, 2022 was approximately \$100,646.
-Loan interest rates range from 5.75% to 10.75%.
+Additionally, there are non-student, co-borrowers for roughly one-third of the portfolio, providing additional repayment capacity.
+The average student loan balance per borrower as of December 31, 2023, was approximately \$107,000.
+Loan interest rates are variable and currently range from 6.00% to 13.25%.

-At December 31, 2022, \$23.4 million of student loans were in repayment compared to \$23.8 million as of December 31, 2021.
-Accrued interest on student loans was \$4.1 million and \$4.6 million as of December 31, 2022 and 2021, respectively.
-At December 31, 2022, the reserve against the student loan portfolio totaled \$2.6 million.
-Additionally, during the year ended December 31, 2022, \$141,000 in accrued interest receivable was reversed, due to charge-offs of \$1.3 million.
-At December 31, 2021, the reserve totaled \$2.6 million and \$122,000 in accrued interest was reversed due to charge-offs of \$1.4 million.
+At December 31, 2023, \$20.8 million of student loans were in repayment compared to \$23.4 million as of December 31, 2022.
+Accrued interest on student loans totaled \$3.5 million and \$4.1 million as of December 31, 2023 and 2022, respectively.
+At December 31, 2023, the reserve against the student loan portfolio totaled \$6.3 million.
+Additionally, during the year ended December 31, 2023, \$252,000 in accrued interest receivable was reversed, due to charge-offs of \$2.6 million.
+At December 31, 2022, the reserve totaled \$2.6 million and \$141,000 in accrued interest was reversed due to charge-offs of \$1.3 million.

-The following table sets forth the Bank's student loan portfolio with activity from December 31, 2021 and December 31, 2022:
+The following table sets forth the Bank's student loan portfolio with activity from December 31, 2022 and December 31, 2023: